projectmesa/mesa-frames/docs/general/user-guide/0_getting-started.md

 - Complex behaviors can be expressed in fewer lines of code

 You should never use loops to iterate through your agents.
 Instead, use vectorized operations and implemented methods.
 If you need to loop, loop through vectorized operations (see the advanced tutorial SugarScape IG for more information).

+It's important to note that in traditional `mesa` models, the order in which agents are activated can significantly impact the results of the model (see [Comer, 2014](http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf)). `mesa-frames`, by default, doesn't have this issue as all agents are processed simultaneously.
+However, this comes with the trade-off of needing to carefully implement conflict resolution mechanisms when sequential processing is required.
+We'll discuss how to handle these situations later in this guide.

 Check out these resources to understand vectorization and why it speeds up the code: